3D Face From X: Learning Face Shape from Diverse Sources: Introduction

-Our work is inspired by the great success of deep learning technology, particularly convolution neural networks (CNN), which has caused paradigm-shift in many research fields due to its powerfulness in data-driven modelling.
-Deep learning is very suitable for applications that involve complex optimization but require fast processing speed, since learning based solutions can shift complex optimization to the offline training stage while the online inference stage can be very fast.
-Recently, deep learning based methods have been proposed for 3D face reconstruction based on RGB inputs. \cite{richardson2016learning} and \cite{guo20173d} propose a coarse-to-fine network architecture where a coarse-scale CNN is trained to regress the parameters of a parametric face model and a fine-scale CNN is trained to recover the face detail. \cite{tewari17MoFA} proposes an unsupervised CNN structure including a CNN encoder and a fixed rendering module as decoder and trains the structure end-to-end for 3D face reconstruction from RGB input. \cite{tewari18FaceModel} further improves the reconstruction accuracy by learning the corrective basis from sparsely labeled in-the-wild images.
+To bridge the gap between the reconstruction results of different sources and take advantage of all types of data, we propose to use datasets from all kinds of sources to train a unified face model.
+Our work is inspired by the great success of deep learning-based technology for face modeling and 3D face reconstruction from one kind of source.
+For example, many deep learning-based methods have been proposed for 3D face reconstruction based on RGB inputs. \cite{richardson2016learning} and \cite{Guo20193DFace} propose a coarse-to-fine network architecture where a coarse-scale CNN is trained to regress the parameters of a parametric face model and a fine-scale CNN is trained to recover the face detail. \cite{tewari17MoFA} proposes an unsupervised CNN structure including a CNN encoder and a fixed rendering module as the decoder and trains the structure end-to-end for 3D face reconstruction from RGB input. \cite{tewari18FaceModel} further improves the reconstruction accuracy by learning the corrective basis from sparsely labeled in-the-wild images.
+Very recently, \cite{liu20193d} presents a deep learning-based method to learn face modeling from diverse raw scan data, in which a PointNet~\cite{qi2017pointnet} is used as feature encoder. \edittip{Similar to 3DMM [6], nonlinear 3DMM [65] and FLAME [37], we learn a low-dimensional representation for face modeling.
+Low-dimensional models can reconstruct global facial structure while can not recover fine-scale details due to the limited representation ability of the low-dimensional parametric model.
+The advantage of our method over existing low-dimensional models is to jointly learn a powerful face model and 3D face reconstruction from diverse sources.}

-Despite the great progress, learning based RGB methods still inherit the limitations from traditional optimization based RGB methods.
-For example, RGB-based methods only have appearance information and they cannot perform well or even fail in dark environment, while RGB-D based methods can still work as shown in Fig.~\ref{fig:dark}.
-With the help of additional depth information, RGB-D based methods could achieve better and more robust performance, compared to RGB-based methods.
-Motivated by these observations, we aim to introduce a CNN based solution with RGB-D data.

-It is however non-trivial to either convert existing optimization based RGB-D methods to learning-based approaches or extend existing deep learning based RGB face capture methods to RGB-D scenarios.
-For example, \cite{guo20173d} requires to synthesize a large number of photo-realistic face images with corresponding 3D geometry information based on inverse rendering in order to train their coarse-scale CNN and fine-scale CNN in a fully supervised manner.
-Nevertheless, synthesizing another large set of RGB-D photo-realistic face images with high-quality 3D geometry information would be too time-consuming.